nickh/octo-enigma/README.md

 Testing commit references

-This was me, making a change in a clone of the octo enigma.
+This was other me, making some changes in a clone of the octo enigma.